ac952/2300-final-project/documents/design-plan.md

 [You may need to add additional subgoals and/or actions for each task.]

+**Task name: Find the name and contact details of the VP of Finance**

+**Subgoal # 1 : Navigate to eBoard tab**

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: Yes
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # [action number] : [action name]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

 #### Task 2 - Cognitive Walkthrough

+**Task name: [name of task]**

+[Add as many subgoals as you needs]
+**Subgoal # [subgoal number] : [subgoal name]**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # [action number] : [action name]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

 #### Task 3 - Cognitive Walkthrough

+**Task name: [name of task]**

+[Add as many subgoals as you needs]
+**Subgoal # [subgoal number] : [subgoal name]**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)

+        [Tell us why..]

+[Add as many actions as you need...]
+**Action # [action number] : [action name]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

 ### Cognitive Walk-though Results